Checking the Mean Value TheoremFind the value or values of c that... | Channels for Pearson+

 Fundamental Theorem of Calculus Part 1

-For the Mean Value Theorem to apply, the function must be continuous on the closed interval [a, b] and differentiable on the open interval (a, b).
-Continuity ensures no breaks or jumps in the function, while differentiability ensures the function has a defined slope at every point within the interval.
-These conditions are crucial for finding the point c where the theorem holds.
+For the Mean Value Theorem to apply, the function must be continuous on the closed interval and differentiable on the open interval.
+This requires checking that g(x) is continuous at x = 0, where the pieces meet, and ensuring differentiability across the entire interval, except possibly at the endpoints.

 Recommended video: